Requirements For ATA Carnets for Germany

 Can You Travel To Germany Without A Carnet?

-If your ATA Carnet or the goods it covers are lost, stolen, or destroyed, you must immediately contact:
+If your goods or Carnet are lost, stolen, or destroyed, you must report it immediately to the issuing association and the customs authorities in Germany.

 Stuck at the border without the right documentation?
 We can help - get in touch now for a last-minute carnet.